fluescher/blog.florianluescher.ch/_drafts/2017-08-01-reinforcement-learning.md

 ![value-table](/assets/posts/2017-08-01-reinforcement/value-table.png){:class="img-small"}

-Given that value function, our policy could choose the one action leading to the state with the highest possible reward.
+Given that value function, our policy could choose the action leading to the state with the highest possible reward.
 In this case *a1* would lead to a state with a higher value than *a2*.
 The following Python implementation shows a policy backed by the value table *values*.

 {% highlight python %}
 class ValuePolicy: